 - Increased bleeding such as nosebleed or gums

 - Black tarry stools due to internal bleeding

 If more than one cell line is affected, your cat will experience a combination of the above symptoms.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including any drug therapies your cat has received.

-Baseline tests such as biochemical profile, complete blood count, and urinalysis.
+Baseline tests: Biochemical profile, complete blood count, and urinalysis.
 These can help to show how your cat’s organs are functioning if an infection is present and give a count of the types of blood cells, which will reveal anemia, leukopenia, thrombocytopenia or a combination.
 There may also be abnormally formed cells in the blood.
 These will give your veterinarian a preliminary diagnosis.